martinfrancois/siusdata-to-postgres-adapter/README.md

       java -jar siusdata-to-postgres-adapter.jar
       ```

     - Replace `siusdata-to-postgres-adapter.jar` with the actual filename if it's different.

+---

+### Option 2: Using the Native Windows Executable

+#### Step 1: Download the Native Executable

+1. **Obtain the Native Executable**: Download the latest version of the [**siusdata-to-postgres-adapter-native-executable.zip**](https://github.com/martinfrancois/siusdata-to-postgres-adapter/releases/latest).

+2. **Extract the Files**:
+   - Extract the contents of the ZIP file to a folder of your choice.
+   - This ZIP includes the `.exe` file and required `.dll` files.

+#### Step 2: Install PostgreSQL (if not already installed)

+Follow the instructions under **"Install PostgreSQL"** further down in this README.

+#### Step 3: Prepare the CSV Folder

+Follow the instructions under **"Prepare the CSV Folder"** further down in this README.

+#### Step 4: Configure the Application

+Follow the instructions under **"Configure the Application"** further down in this README to set up environment variables.

-4. **Keep the Application Running**:
+#### Step 5: Run the Application

-    - Leave the Command Prompt window open.
-    - You can minimize it, but do not close it, as the application needs to keep running to monitor the folder.
+1. **Open the Folder**:
+   - Navigate to the folder where you extracted the ZIP file.

+2. **Run the Executable**:
+   - Double-click the `siusdata-to-postgres-adapter.exe` file to start the application.
+   - A command-line window will appear, showing the application running.

+---

-### Optional: Automate Application Start and Restart on Failure
+## Automate Application Start and Restart on Failure

 To ensure the application starts automatically when you turn on your computer and restarts if it stops or crashes, you can set it up using **Windows Task Scheduler**.

+The instructions for setting this up differ slightly for the **JAR file version** and the **native executable version**:

+### For the JAR File Version

 #### Step 1: Create a Batch File to Run the Application